Toddington, Bedfordshire: Historic buildings

 Toddington Castle was a timber motte-and-bailey castle built before the 13th century in Toddington.
 Today only earthworks remain of the castle, known as Conger Hill.
 Chalgrave Castle was built to the south of the village during the 11th century, however no visible remains of the structure exist today.

 Toddington Manor

 Toddington Manor is a Tudor Manor house located on the North edge of the village with an extremely long history going back to well before the Norman invasion in 1066.
 Elizabeth I came to Toddington Manor in 1563 and knighted the owner Henry Cheney.
 In July 1608 King James and Anne of Denmark stayed at the manor, guests of Jane, Lady Cheney, the queen wore a gown of ash-coloured satin bias cut.
 Arbella Stuart came in August 1609.

 Notable people

-Henry Cheyne, 1st Baron Cheyne (1540–1587) is buried at St Georges Church.

 Thomas Cleaver, breeder of Sampson, the tallest and heaviest horse ever recorded, lived at Toddington Mills.

 Kevin McCloud, presenter of TV show Grand Designs was born and raised in Toddington.

-Celebrity Emily Atack, of I'm a Celebrity...Get Me Out of Here! fame, attended Parkfields Middle School in the early 2000s.